Chymyst/chymyst-core/docs/chymyst07.md

 Here, each reaction's body is specialized to the case of the given current state.
 This may be a more convenient way of organizing the code.

+One difference from the previous pattern is that the state-representing molecules are no longer static.
+Therefore, we need to guarantee that no extraneous copies of `stateInit()`, `state1()`, `state2()` can be emitted by the user code.
+This can be easily arranged by encapsulating the chemistry in a local function scope and by exposing only the action molecules outside that scope.

 If the action type `A` is a disjunction type, we can likewise use separate molecules for representing different actions.
 Represented in this way, a state machine is translated into declarative code, at the cost of having to define many more molecules and reactions.